-See attached "Fiscal Year 2017 Capital Improvement Plan" presented to Board of Directors on May 12, 2016
+See attached "Fiscal Year 2018 Capital Improvement Plan" presented to the Board of Directors on June 8, 2017.

-Section 4.15 - Updated actual Fiscal Year information corresponding to the projections in the table in the section entitled 'PROJECTED REVENUES AND DEBT SERVICE REQUIREMENTS."
+Section 4.15 - Updated actual Fiscal Year information corresponding to the projections in the table in the section entitled "PROJECTED REVENUES AND DEBT SERVICE REQUIREMENTS."